Kazuki Nagasawa

 Kazuki Nagasawa (長澤 和輝, Nagasawa Kazuki) is a Japanese professional footballer who plays as a midfielder for A-League club Wellington Phoenix.

 Career

+Nagasawa playing for the in 2026.

 Nagasawa made his debut for Yokohama F. Marinos on 3 April 2013 in the J. League Cup against Omiya Ardija in which he came on in the 76th minute as Yokohama lost the match 1–0.

 1. FC Köln

 On 23 December 2013 it was confirmed that Nagasawa had signed for German side 1.
 FC Köln after a trial period.
 He made his debut for Köln in the league on 9 February 2014 against SC Paderborn.
 He came on in the 68th minute for Mišo Brečko as Koln lost 0–1.